The Land of Infertility is sometimes referred to as: The Land of If. On Mother's Day, we modify it further to: "The Land of 'What Ifs'. "

 The point is: Just like there's no wrong way to eat a Reese's peanut butter cup (and I truly believe that with all my heart and soul- like how Oprah always asks: "What do you know for sure?"
 That's what I know for sure.), there's no wrong way to spend Mother's Day.
 The only obligation is to yourself.
 If you want to go out and feed your body and soul at the beach or hiking in the woods or at a spa, great.
 If you want to hide from the world and be depressed... uh...am I wrong or isn't that what guilty pleasures were invented for?: Reading your back issues of US magazine, bubble baths, manicures, watching a Real Housewives of Anywhere marathon or using only curse words for 12 straight hours...
 This weekend... it's up to you... it's all about you.
 And I'm talking as an expert here.
 Between the time I lost my mom to the time I got finally pregnant, there were count 'em- 19 Mother's Days.
 So for once I know what I'm talking about here.
 Hang in there! xo

-And if you’d like some more laughs today… -please consider my book: Laughing IS Conceivable: One Woman’s Extremely Funny Peek into the Extremely Unfunny World of Infertility.
-It’s recommended by renowned fertility professionals around the U.S.
+And if you'd like some more laughs at infertility's expense... -please consider my book: Laughing IS Conceivable: One Woman's Extremely Funny Peek into the Extremely Unfunny World of Infertility.
+It's recommended by renowned fertility professionals around the U.S. and subscribing to my not-ridiculously-frequent newsletter-- both are on the home page.